gary-kupferle/docker-cheatsheet/README.md

 #### Images
 ```
+# Download images from remote registries (default is Docker Hub)
+docker pull

+# List local images
+$ docker images

+# Metadata for an image (image must exist locally)
+docker inspect <image_name>

+# Inspect the manifest list of images stored in registries
+# (images do not have to exist locally)
+docker manifest inspect <image_name>

 # Build an Image from a Dockerfile
 $ docker build -t <image_name>

 # Build an Image from a Dockerfile without the cache
 $ docker build -t <image_name> . –no-cache

-# List local images
-$ docker images

 # Delete an Image
 $ docker rmi <image_name>

 # Remove all unused images
 $ docker image prune

+# Docker CLI plugin that works with latest build engine features
+# As of Aug-2024, this is what you use with the --platform flag to
+# get images from platforms other than the local plaform
+# (AMD on an Mx MacOS)
+docker buildx ...

+# Docker CLI plugin to do image vulnerability scanning
+docker scout ...
 ```

 #### Containers